torognes/vsearch/README.md

 wget https://github.com/torognes/vsearch/archive/vx.y.z.tar.gz
 tar xzf vx.y.z.tar.gz
 cd vsearch-x.y.z
-./autogen.sh
 ./configure
 make
 make install  # as root or sudo make install
 ```

 You may customize the installation directory using the `--prefix=DIR` option to `configure`.
 If the compression libraries [zlib](http://www.zlib.net) and/or [bzip2](http://www.bzip.org) are installed on the system, they will be detected automatically and support for compressed files will be included in vsearch.
 Support for compressed files may be disabled using the `--disable-zlib` and `--disable-bzip2` options to `configure`.
 A PDF version of the manual will be created from the `vsearch.1` manual file if `ps2pdf` is available, unless disabled using the `--disable-pdfman` option to `configure`.
 Other  options may also be applied to `configure`, please run `configure -h` to see them all.
+For versions older than 1.9.0 you'll need to have autoconf installed and run the `autogen.sh` script before you run `configure`.

 **Cloning the repo** Instead of downloading the source distribution as a compressed archive, you could clone the repo and build it as shown below.
 The options to `configure` as described above are still valid.

 ```
 git clone git@github.com:torognes/vsearch.git
 cd vsearch
-./autogen.sh
 ./configure
 make
 make install  # as root or sudo make install